CONCEPT ANALYSIS

 Favors depreciate slowly and appreciate under pressure.
 A water-share during a six-hour blackout in 2178 might settle a housing dispute in 2184.
 The exchange rate is social consensus โ€” no algorithm, no ledger, no appeals process.
 Disagreements about what is owed are resolved by the people who were there, which means the people who were there during blackouts accumulate judicial authority between them.

-Skills trade at rates that would confuse a Good Fortune analyst.
-A Lamplighter who can restore power to a residential block commands, during a blackout, more social capital per hour than a Nexus senior architect earns in a fiscal quarter.
+Skills trade at rates that would confuse a analyst.
+A who can restore power to a residential block commands, during a blackout, more social capital per hour than a Nexus senior architect earns in a fiscal quarter.
 The architect's skills require the Grid.
-The Lamplighter's skills require the Grid to be absent.
+The 's skills require the Grid to be absent.
 Both are specialists.
 Only one of them has practiced for the scenario that actually kills people.

 What the Silence Reveals